Odeyiany2/FLiT-Apprenticeship-Data-Science-Projects/Project_5 Churn-Prediction-Model-with-Deployment/README.md

   - `Imblearn`: for dealing with our imbalanced target variable
   - `Tensorflow` and `Keras`: for deep learning

-* `Heroku`: a cloud platform that simplifies the deployment process of our model
+* `Streamlit`: a cloud platform that simplifies the deployment process of our model

 ## Data Insights